userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/kde-neon-extension.md

 ## Included packages

-The `kde-neon` extension is derived from two separate snaps: a build snap and a platform/run-time snap.
+The `kde-neon` extension depends on two separate snaps: a build snap and a platform snap.

-The _build snap_ ensures that the relevant Qt 5 and KDE Frameworks development libraries (and supporting files) are available to Snapcraft during the build process.
-These libraries are sourced from the Ubuntu-based *KDE neon* Linux distribution, which provides more much recent versions of Qt 5 and the KDE Frameworks than are available in the Ubuntu 22.04 / `core22` software repositories.
+The _build snap_ ensures that the relevant Qt 5 and KDE Frameworks development libraries (and supporting files) are available during the build process.
+These libraries are sourced from the Ubuntu-based *KDE neon* Linux distribution, which provides more much recent versions of Qt 5 and the KDE Frameworks than are available in the Ubuntu 22.04 LTS / `core22` software repositories.

 The _platform snap_ makes the corresponding run-time libraries available to your snap when it is launched by your users.

-## Environment variables

-In addition to using the *build* and *platform* snaps, the `kde-neon` extension also sets a collection of environment variables, links, default plugs for the app to use, and a default `build-environment` for each part in your snap to use.

-### Build variables

-The following `build-environment` section is made available to each part built in your snap.
-If you define other `build-environment` variables, then those will get added to these and the combined set will be used.
-If you define another value for one of these variables, then the value you've defined will be used instead of the value defined by the extension.
+The _platform snap_ will be downloaded automatically from the Snap Store when a user installs a snap that uses the `kde-neon` extension, if it isn't already present on the user's machine.
+By relying on a standalone _platform snap_, you don't need to bundle the Qt 5/KDE libraries in your snap, which keeps the file size of your snap to a minimum.
+The _platform snap_ can also be re-used by other snaps that use the `kde-neon` extension.

+## The build environment

+In addition to ensuring that the _build snap_ is available during the snap creation process, the `kde-neon` extension defines the following `PATH`, `XDG_DATA_DIRS` and `SNAPCRAFT_CMAKE_ARGS` environment variables using a `build-environment` section in each of your snap's build parts.
+You can override these defaults or define other build-time environment variables on a part-by-part basis by adding your own `build-environment` section(s) to your *snapcraft.yaml*.

 ```yaml
 build-environment: